xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 8. x>T, Test suite collection stops triggering test suite 6,7,8,9,10.
 9. Currently running test suite 4,5 will not be terminated due to the condition in step 7.

-For example, the test suite has the result describes in the table below:
+The test suite has the result describes in the table below:

 <table data-number-column="false"><colgroup><col /><col /><col /><col /><col /><col /></colgroup>
 <tbody>